wpmetabox/docsv2/docs/tutorials/display-opening-hours-restaurant-mb-views.md

 ![Created fields in the post editor](https://i.imgur.com/OelC36Y.gif)

-## Step 2: Display the fields’ value on the frontend
+## 2. Displaying the fields’ value on the frontend

 In this step, we’ll get the input data from those custom fields to display into the Restaurant single page with **MB Views**.